IR35 status and the importance of ‘control’ for contractors

 Essentially, the more control an end-client holds, the stronger the case for a contract belonging inside IR35.
 The reverse is also true; the more control a contractor has, the more likely it is to fall outside the clutches of the legislation.

 As such, contractors should remain in control of the ‘what’, as well as in charge of determining how, where and when they work, to avoid being caught by IR35.
+This should be reflected not just in the written contract, but in the actual working practices.

 Further information